Paired t-Test in Excel using the QI Macros

 The QI Macros results are also interactive and let you change the significance level and Hypothesized Difference in Means and see what impact those changes have on your results.
 See areas outlined in red in the results image above.

-Interpreting the Paired t test results
+Interpreting the Paired t-Test Results Manually

+Since the null hypothesis stated as "less than or equal to", this is a one-sided test.
 If you want to evaluate the results manually:

-|t test statistic > critical value
+|t-Test statistic > critical value

 (i.e. t> tcrit)